-Every time you go to a sporting event to watch your child play, there’s a good chance that'll feel a strange metamorphosis take place.
+Every time you go to a sporting event to watch your child play, there’s a good chance that you'll feel a strange metamorphosis take place within you.
 In a way, it's almost as if an alien takes over your body.
 Your calm gives way to crazy and you are not even sure how or why it happens.
 Why is this so?

 How is it that perfectly sane, under-control parents lose their cool so easily in the arena of youth sports and competition?
 In an effort to help you understand yourself and learn how to calm the crazy, I’d like to suggest 10 reasons why the transformation takes place.